Thunder Rise

 Journalist Brad Gale, who has fled a broken marriage and given up a top New York job, has come to Morgantown seeker a serener life as editor of the local Daily Transcript.
 With him he brings five-year-old Abbie, "Apple Guy" of his eye.
 When the mysterious affliction strikes Morgantown's youngest inhabitants, signaled by soul-shattering nightmares of individual creatures of dread -- a bear, a wolf, a prehistoric carnivore -- and followed by an inexplicable wasting away, Brad knows it is a story to be explored in full.
 Then Abbie is stricken and Brad too must join in deadly battle with a force beyond rational imagining.

 As more children sicken and slide toward doom, the struggles of the medical establishment seem increasingly futile.
-Even a trained and scoffing skeptic like Brad becomes reluctantly and belatedly drawn to listen to the beliefs and theories of Charlie Moonlight, a Quidneck Indian who speaks of the primordial demon lurking in the heart of Thunder Rise now stirring anew.
+Even a trained and scoffing skeptic like Brad becomes reluctantly and belatedly drawn to listen to the beliefs and theories of Charlie Moonlight, a Quidneck Native American who speaks of the primordial demon lurking in the heart of Thunder Rise now stirring anew.
 At the end a battle of terror is drawn -- with the reader enlisted in as close and fateful combat as the printed page can ever afford.

 Order Kindle